 Western culture and religion spin this term as brotherly affection.
 However, they don’t mean abnormal affection since this would support same-sex relationships.
 Instead, they use it in the context of those “sharing the same values,” even if those values include hating other groups, races, or genders.

 In fact, hate is one of the most effective tools for rallying people to support an unjust cause.

 4) Philautia — Self-love

-Here is where the alchemy of love transforms us and makes us a better person all around.
-It makes love a divine substance, which fosters good deeds.
+Here is where the alchemy of love transforms us and makes us better.
+It makes love a divine substance that fosters good deeds.

 5) Storge — Familiar Love